joshp1/mangareader/README.md

 - [ ] Use a database to store personal info
 - [ ] Need a area to store comics
 - [ ] Stored comics need to be in database

+*I've been thinking of making this into a flex app using apache flex*